flyingmachine/brave-clojure-web/content/concurrency.md

 ### core.reducers

-The *core.reducers* library re-implements many seq functions like `filter` so that they'll run in parallel.
+The *core.reducers* library re-implements many core seq functions like `reduce`, `filter`, and `map` so that they'll run more efficiently by both a) running in parallel and b) avoid producing intermediate collections (more on that below).
 While this happens mostly transparently, there are a few things you need to know in order to use them correctly.
 In this section, you'll learn how to use the functions in this library.